 if some do not work for you.

-make simgrid: Build only the SimGrid library and not any example
+make simgrid: Build only the SimGrid library.
+Not any example nor the helper tools.

-make s4u-app-pingpong: Build only this example (works for any example)
+make s4u-comm-pingpong: Build only this example (works for any example)

 make java-all: Build all Java examples and their dependencies